enioka-Haute-Couture/jqm/doc/resources.md

 that it is present does **not** mean that JQM is a JEE container.
 Notably, there is no injection mechanism and JNDI resources have to be manually looked up.

-:grey_exclamation: an object returned by a JNDI lookup is just a description.
+:grey_exclamation: An object returned by a JNDI lookup is just a description.
 The JNDI system has not checked if the object existed, if all parameters are present, etc. It also means that it is the client's respsonsbility to open files, database connections... and close them in the end.

+The JNDI system is totally independent from the JQM API described in [payload API](writing_payloads.md#Accessing the JQM engine API).
+It is always present, whatever type your payload is and even if the jqm-api jar is not present.

 ## JDBC

 ### Using
 ```java
 DataSource ds = (DataSource) NamingManager.getInitialContext(null).lookup("jdbc/superalias");
 ```

 It could of interest to note that the JQM NamingManager is standard - it can be used from wherever is needed, such as a JPA provider configuration: in a persistence.xml, it is perfectly valid to use <non-jta-datasource>jdbc/superalias</non-jta-datasource>.

+If all programs running inside a JQM cluster always use the same database, it is possible to define a JDBC alias as the "default connection" (cf. [parameters](parameters.md)).
+It can then be retrieved directly through the getDefaultConnection method of the JQM API.
+(this is the only JNDI-related element that requires the API).

 ### Defining